-The Consolidated Financial Statements and Management's Discussion and Analysis of the Company for the fiscal year ended December 31, 2021, will be placed before you at the Meeting.
-These financial statements may be requested by completing the enclosed Financial Statement Request Form that accompanies this Information Circular or may be viewed on www.sedar.com.
+The consolidated financial statements for the fiscal years ended December 31, 2023 and 2022 and December 31, 2022, and 2021, together with the reports of the auditors thereon, will be placed before you at the Meeting.
+These financial statements may be requested by completing the enclosed Financial Statement Request Form that accompanies the Notice-and-Access Notification or may be viewed online under the Company's SEDAR+ profile at www.sedarplus.ca.